Newly Received Plant Care

 Step 3: Gradually Adapt Your Plant to Stronger Light

-- When your plant has adjusted to open air, begin light acclimation by slowly increasing light intensity.
-It’s important to do this gradually while watching closely for any wilting or leaf color changes after each increase.
+- Once your plant has adjusted to open air, begin light acclimation by slowly increasing light intensity.
+Monitor closely for any wilting or leaf color changes after each increase.

-- If you plan on moving your plant outside, start by placing it in bright, indirect light.
+- If moving your plant outdoors, start in bright, indirect light.

-- After a couple of days, move it into slightly more intense light—such as early morning or late afternoon sun when it’s not as strong.
+- After a couple of days, move it into slightly stronger light—such as early morning or late afternoon sun.

-- Each day, extend this exposure time slightly.
+- Gradually extend this exposure time each day.
 If your plant wilts, move it back to lighter shade and try again the next day.

-- Once it can handle a full day of sunlight without wilting, it’s fully adapted.
-If it continues to wilt after a week, your growing environment may be too intense—try partial shade or filtered light instead.
+- Once it can handle a full day of sunlight without wilting, it is fully adapted.
+If it continues to wilt after a week, your environment may be too intense—try partial shade or filtered light instead.

 Step 4: Watering and General Plant Care Tips